Do You Need to Diversify Your Bonds?

 But in order for those things to be as true as they are, we need to be working with throngs of stocks, minimizing as much of the noise of individual companies as we can.

 In other words, diversification is our friend – best friend, really.
-We want a piece of pretty much every stock so we don’t miss out on the good returns.
-With stocks, we need a really good reason to move away from market weightings, in both domestic and international markets.
+We want a piece of pretty much every stock available on the market so we don’t miss out on the good returns.
+With stocks, we need a really good reason to move away from market weightings, both domestically and internationally.

 But When It Comes to Bonds…